WentTheFox/BSDataPuller/README.md

 ///0 if the value was undetermined. double Star = 0;

+///The color scheme for the currently playing map.
+SColorScheme ColorScheme = new SColorScheme();

 //====MISC====
 string GameVersion = ""; //Will be the current game version, e.g. 1.20.0